Fall 2014, R546 Instructional Strategies for

 Option E. Other: Student Determined Equivalent

-Note: The course Website, the Bobweb, was created in 1996 by Dr. Jamie Kirkley.
-She and I hoped that the site would help future R546 students.
-Using grant money from the Continuing Studies Program, Dr. Noriko Hara (now SLIS professor), and I later expanded and refined it in 1997 and 1998, Dr. Gayle Dow and I updated the site from 2003-2007, Doug Moore updated it in 2008, Michael Bennett reshaped it in 2009, and I continue to do so.
-You might find interested in finding or updating resources for the class.
-You might create an interactive online glossary, summary video, or some other useful product.
+Note: The course Website, the Bobweb, was created in 1996 by Dr. Jamie Kirkley and later updated by Noriko Hara (now SLIS professor), Dr. Gayle Dow, Doug Moore, and Michael Bennett.
+You might update it or create an interactive online glossary, summary video, or some other useful product.
 When done, you are to write a 2-3 page single spaced reflection paper on about your project and what you learned from it.
 Depending on the scope of the project, two people might work together here.
-See me for grading scale.
+Here is one such project: